Your application can experience downtime for a number of reasons. This article helps you discover why and what you can do to remedy the problem.

 $ heroku open

 Some application issues are solved by restart.
-For example, your application may need to be restarted after a schema change to your database, or if recent Heroku maintenance affected your application.
+For example, your application may need a restart after a schema change to your database, or if recent Heroku maintenance affected your application.

 $ curl -v http://example-app-1234567890ab.herokuapp.com/